Qiantu K50: Overview

 Unveiled at the 2015 Shanghai Auto Show, the production Qiantu K50 was revealed during the 2016 Beijing Auto Show and was planned to launch on the Chinese car market in 2016, before finally launching in 2018.

 The Qiantu K50 sports car is based on the CH Auto Event concept previously debuted at the Beijing Auto Show.
 Production was confirmed in October 2014.
 CH Auto, a Chinese automotive research & development company, is the largest shareholder of Qiantu, the manufacturer of the Qiantu K50.

-The Qiantu K50 Roadster debuted at the 2016 Beijing Auto Show as a concept with similar performance as the coupe.
+The Qiantu K50 Roadster debuted at the 2016 Beijing Auto Show as a concept with similar performance to the coupe.
 It is the convertible variant of the K50 Coupe.

 Production

 Roughly 1,000 units had been sold as of April, 2019.

 The Qiantu company has a factory in the city of Suzhou in Jiangsu Province with an annual capacity of 50,000 cars.
 The product mix of the factory located in Suzhou consists of the Qiantu K50 coupe, the K50 roadster launched in 2016, and two other electric vehicle products.
 In November 2020, Qiantu K50 disappeared from the market due to low sales.